AmeyaMprojects/agentic-ai-engineering/README.md

 ## ❓ Why you need to learn this?

+Agent fluency is the new data-structures interview.
+We teach it **from first principles** - you build the loop, the tool calls, the memory, and the evals yourself before we ever introduce a framework.
+No magic.
+No black boxes.
+Just the primitives, in the order they were invented.

 ▶️ [Fundamental skills and knowledge you must have in 2026 for SWE](https://www.youtube.com/clip/UgkxNl2grro6BiM_x9bGSH_xMOSl32fxvthr)

 > _How many of you actually can pull out a whiteboard and build me an agent?
 Can you show me the inferencing loop?_